puma13992/cinematography/TESTING.md

 #### Glossary: edit items

-To allow all authenticated users to edit any glossary entry, even if they are not the creator, I need to import the extra permissions for IsAuthenticated and IsAuthenticatedOrReadOnly.
+To allow all authenticated users to edit any glossary item, even if they are not the creator, I need to import the extra permissions for IsAuthenticated and IsAuthenticatedOrReadOnly.

 #### Glossary unique item

-To make sure that a glossary title or entry is unique, I added the convert to uppercase functionality in the serialisers and a function that checks if an entry with the converted title already exists.
+To make sure that a glossary title is unique, I added the convert to uppercase functionality in the serialisers and a function that checks if an entry with the converted title already exists.
 Unfortunately, the `unique=True` method in models.py does not work as expected.

 #### Testing bugs for updating movie and glossary item

-As I was having some problems testing the functionality to update a film and glossary entry, I consulted a tutor.
+As I was having some problems testing the functionality to update a movie and glossary item, I consulted a tutor.
 Their advice was to change the test code to `partial true`.
 The partial=true parameter allows partial updates, i.e. not all fields are mandatory.

 #### Deleted items

-If a user tried to access a deleted movie or glossary item via the URL, they would reach the page, but with some sort of broken view of the deleted entry and a 400 and 405 error in the console.
+If a user tried to access a deleted movie or glossary item via the URL, they would reach the page, but with some sort of broken view of the deleted entry and a 400 and 404 error in the console.

 ![Deleted movie](/documentation/testing/deleted-movie-via-url.png)
 ![Deleted glossary item](/documentation/testing//deleted-glossary-item-via-url.png)